-4.1.4 Transitional Faculty Appointments
+4.1.4 Transitional Faculty Positions

-From time to time, Mines may enter into Transitional Appointment Agreements with tenured, teaching, or library faculty members who wish to retire.
-When both Mines and the retiring faculty member deem it mutually beneficial to do so, and contingent upon the approval of the Provost, the parties will negotiate a part-time appointment for a specific period of time, usually not in excess of three years, following the faculty member's retirement date.
-The Transitional Appointment Agreement will specify the faculty member's responsibilities and level of effort during the transitional appointment.
-During the period of his or her appointment, the transitional faculty member will retain his or her title and rank at retirement.
-Transitional appointments do not confer tenure, but may provide the appointee eligibility for certain benefits during the semesters he or she is providing and compensated for services to Mines per the terms of Mines' benefits plans and policies.
-In rare circumstances, transitional appointments may be considered for administrative faculty.
-However, these appointments are contingent upon the approval of the President.
+From time to time, Mines may enter into Transitional Faculty Agreements with tenured, teaching, or library faculty members who wish to retire.
+When both Mines and the retiring faculty member deem it mutually beneficial to do so, and contingent upon the approval of the Provost, the parties will negotiate a part-time position for a specific period of time, usually not in excess of three years, following the faculty member's retirement date.
+The Transitional Faculty Agreement will specify the faculty member's responsibilities and level of effort during the transitional position.
+Transitional positions do not confer tenure, but may provide the position holder eligibility for certain benefits during the semesters they are providing and compensated for services to Mines per the terms of Mines' benefits plans and policies.
+In rare circumstances, transitional positions may be considered for administrative faculty.
+However, these positions are contingent upon the approval of the President.

-4.1.5 Emeritus Faculty Appointments
+4.1.5 Emeritus Faculty Status

-Recipients of emeritus status shall receive special recognition at commencement.
+Recipients of emeritus status shall receive special recognition at the annual April Awards Celebration.
 Additional privileges bestowed upon emeritus faculty members include the issuance of a permanent faculty identification card, a listing in the university catalog, and full continued use of library and athletic facilities.
 From time to time, Mines may make other facilities, services, or amenities available for the use of emeritus faculty members.
-However, emeritus appointments do not confer tenure.
+However, emeritus status does not confer tenure.

-At the time of his or her retirement, in recognition of his or her years of dedication and service to Mines, a tenured, teaching, or library faculty member who has completed ten or more years of regular full-time service at Mines in a tenured/tenure track, teaching faculty, Professor of Practice, or library faculty position may be nominated to the Provost by his or her department head, in consultation with the department's promotion and tenure committee (as constituted by the appropriate rank of emeritus appointment sought) and dean, for the title of "emeritus" coupled with his or her academic rank.
-The Provost shall submit his or her recommendation regarding the emeritus appointment to the Board of Trustees for a final decision.
+At the time of their retirement, in recognition of their years of dedication and service to Mines, tenured, teaching, or library faculty members who have completed ten or more years of regular full-time service at Mines in a tenured/tenure track, teaching faculty, Professor of Practice, or library faculty position may be nominated to the Provost by their department head, in consultation with the department's promotion and tenure committee (as constituted by the appropriate rank of emeritus status sought) and dean, for the title of "emeritus" coupled with their academic rank.
+The Provost's recommendation regarding emeritus status shall be submitted to the Board of Trustees for a final decision.

-4.1.6 Administrative Faculty Appointments
+4.1.6 Administrative Faculty Positions

-Administrative faculty appointments apply to exempt employees who perform specialized professional duties and hold appointments that are designated by function or title, not by academic rank.
+Administrative faculty positions apply to exempt employees who perform specialized professional duties and hold positions that are designated by function or title, not by academic rank.
 Administrative faculty are ineligible for tenure.
 Tenured faculty members who assume administrative positions at Mines retain the right to resume their tenured faculty positions upon the termination of their administrative responsibilities.

-4.1.7 Athletics Faculty Appointments
+4.1.7 Athletics Faculty Positions

-Athletics faculty appointments apply to faculty members who teach athletics department courses and/or coach varsity-level sports, and who hold appointments that are designated by function or title, not by faculty rank.
+Athletics faculty positions apply to faculty members who teach athletics department courses and/or coach varsity-level sports, and who hold positions that are designated by function or title, not by faculty rank.
 Athletics faculty members are ineligible for tenure.

-4.1.8 Non-remuneration Appointments
+4.1.8 Non-Remunerative Volunteer Positions

-Upon the review and positive recommendation of the appropriately constituted Department/Division Promotion and Tenure Committee, the Department Head, and the Dean, an individual may be nominated for a non-remunerative, volunteer faculty appointment at the appropriate rank.
-For non-remunerative appointments not involving faculty rank (e.g., research assistant, research associate, etc.) nominations may be made upon the recommendation of the department head without the need for input from the Dean.
+Upon the review and positive recommendation of the appropriately constituted Department Promotion and Tenure Committee, the Department Head, and the Dean, an individual may be nominated for a non-remunerative, volunteer faculty position at the appropriate rank.
+For non-remunerative positions not involving faculty rank (e.g., research assistant, research associate, etc.) nominations may be made upon the recommendation of the department head without the need for input from the Dean.

-For non-remunerative appointments in Academic Affairs, nominations are submitted to the Associate Provost for approval.
-For non-remunerative appointments in Student Life, Finance and Administration, or in the President's Office, nominations are submitted to the appropriate executive.
+For non-remunerative positions in Academic Affairs, nominations are submitted to the Associate Provost for approval.
+For non-remunerative positions in Student Life, Finance and Administration, or in the President's Office, nominations are submitted to the appropriate executive.